Swivel-Finance/swivel-js/docs/marketplace.md

 const provider = new ethers.providers.Web3Provider(window.ethereum);
 const signer = provider.getSigner();

-// ...create a Vendor for the MarketPlace contract, const vendor = new EthersVendor(provider, signer);

-// ...and use the vendor to instantiate the MarketPlace contract const marketPlace = new MarketPlace(vendor).at(marketPlaceAddress);
+// ...and use the signer to instantiate the MarketPlace contract const marketPlace = new MarketPlace(marketPlaceAddress, signer);
 ```

+## Transaction Overrides

+Each contract invocation accepts an optional transaction overrides object as the last argument.
+For additional information on transaction overrides, please refer to the [ethers documentation](https://docs.ethers.io/v5/api/contract/contract/#contract-functionsSend).